Prince-AKA/CTRL-Models/README.md

 selected referenced documents all related to the manuscript, "Reduced-Order Observer-Based Control of Uncertain Nonlinear Multiphysics Systems with Application to Electromagnetic Stress Regulation".
-It may be restructured and renamedin the future.
+It may be restructured and renamed in the future.